Authentication & Setup Guide

 const { raw_key } = await keyRes.json();

-// Use API key for CRUD
+// Use API key for long-lived automation

 const profile = await fetch(`${BASE}/v1/me/profile`, {